Manchery/DeepPose/README.md

 It may take a very LONG time about 2 - 3 days on a GPU

+By default, it runs on GPU.
+If you want to run on CPU-only, please edit `models/deeppose/deeppose_solver.prototxt` and `models/deeppose_refine/deeppose_refine_solver.prototxt`

 ## Predict a Image

 For example,